peterkibuchi/appointment-planner/README.md

 ## General Information
-- This application enables users to add contacts, and schedule appointments, and save them to local storage.
+- This application enables users to add contacts, schedule appointments, and save them to local storage.
+- I undertook this project as a hands-on means of furthering my understanding of functional components and React hooks, as well as React itself.

 ## Technologies Used